 Operational measures relate to the way in which ships and, more broadly, maritime transport systems are being operated.
 We distinguish here between four different measures: speed, ship size, ship-port interface and onshore power.
 Both slower speeds and larger ship sizes have over the last years contributed to a decrease in shipping emissions.
 The ship-port interface relates to reduction of ship waiting time before entering a port.
 Onshore power facilities reduce the emissions of ships whilst in port.
 As ship size developments refer to ship capacity utilisation, we cover these in this section, although larger ship size could arguably also be considered a technical measure.
 Shore power facilities are considered part of a larger set of port measures that could impact ship operations, so will be treated here rather than as a technical measure.

-Measures CO 2 emissions reduction potential
+Measures CO2 emissions reduction potential 0-60% Speed Ship size 0-30% Ship-port interface 1%

-Speed 0-60%

-Ship size 0-30%

-Ship-port interface 1%

-Onshore power 0-3%